1000buffalogenomes/1000buffalogenomes.github.io/join.md

 ---
 layout: page
 Title: Join Us
 Subtitle: Buffalo is joining the race in genome research.
-Come and hop in!
+Come and ride in!
 ---
 ### How to join?